Clear Impact logo

 Story Behind the Curve

-According to the U.S. Department of Health and Human Services Office of Disease Prevention and Health Promotion, families that have to spend a large part of their income on housing may not have enough money to pay for other essentials.
+Those households who spend 30% or more of their income on housing are considered “cost burdened.”
+This reflects the fact that the remainder of their income may not be enough to cover the cost of other essential needs after spending so much on housing.
 Having less money available for things like healthy food, health care, and safe transportation is linked to stress, mental health problems, and an increased risk of disease.

 Partners